autumnleaves123/info-2300-final-project/documents/design-plan.md

 Some features that we would have liked to implement:

 * Ability for E-board to create their own accounts instead of having one general account
-* Use of AJAX for the feed on the homepage so it doesn't bring the user back to the top of the page every time they click on a tag
+* Use of AJAX for the feed on the homepage so it doesn't bring the user back to the top of the page every time they click on a tag.
+For now, we've tried to reduce inconvenience by placing the feedback messages at the top of the page.
 * Embed social media such as Facebook on the front page, since many club websites at Cornell have this feature
 * Multiple photo upload and delete.
 Currently, our website requires admin to upload images individually, but this can become a tedious task.
 To delete photos, users can delete individual images or delete all images in a category/album.
 We would have liked to implement a feature where image thumbnails are combined with a select option menu.
 Users would be able to select the images that they wish to delete on a simple interface.